Authored by the expert who managed and guided the team behind the Italy Property Pack

 What property types will appreciate the most in Milan in 2026?

-On the flip side, large apartments with poor energy ratings and significant renovation needs are expected to underperform in Milan because buyers heavily discount these properties for the work and expense required to bring them up to standard.
+On the other hand, large apartments in older buildings with poor energy ratings and needing significant renovation are expected to underperform in 2026, as buyers increasingly price in the cost and hassle of future works when making offers.

 How will interest rates affect property prices in Milan in 2026?